mahaliahr/research-notes/src/site/notes/published/speculative-design-and-imagination-relationship.md

 ---
 dg-publish: true
-permalink: /published/speculative-design-and-imagination-relationship/
-noteIcon: ''
-visibility: public
-description: >-
-  What is the relationship between speculative design and imagination?

-  How can the imagining process be considered particpatory? or structured to be participator
-updated: '2025-10-15T21:01:34.023Z'
 ---
 What is the relationship between speculative design and imagination?

-How can the imagining process be considered particpatory? or structured to be participatory? (connecting to [[published/RQ4-speculative-process-as-particapatory\|RQ4-speculative-process-as-particapatory]])
+How can the imagining process be considered particpatory? or structured to be participatory? (connecting to [[RQ4-speculative-process-as-particapatory]])

 Imagining is an act of play - engaging with speculations of alternate realities is playful